aubreyross/Professional-Portfolio/README.md

 # Professional-Portfolio

 ## Description
 This is my first attempt at a professional portfolio.
-As class progresses and new styles of programming are learned, I will build off this design, enhancing it with more features as they learned, as well as adding course projects to the portfolio grid as they are completed.
+As class progresses and new programming languages are learned, I will build off this design, enhancing it with more features as they learned, as well as adding course projects to the portfolio grid as they are completed.
 ***

 ### Installation